 Next Meeting: 12:30pm, December 10th 2018, Room A150 Medical School Building.

 Meetings will be run as informal discussions of short vignettes intended to capture unexpected challenges to best practice.

 You are collecting data (audio recorded interview) in the home of a patient.
 The patient’s husband in retired and at home at the time.
 He asked if he can stay in the living room while you do this.
 It’s hard to say no given that it’s his home too and his wife immediately says yes anyway.
 After only a short time he starts to interject his own views and very quickly his wife starts to defer to him.
 What should you do?

 Everyone from postgraduate researchers to senior PIs is welcome to attend.
-The presence of senior researchers will ensure that all the best solutions to the challenges are captured and that more junior colleagues can learn from their experience.
-The discussions will be written up positively as examples of good practice, and posted here as a School resource.
+A diverse range of attendees with differing levels of experience has resulted in some lively discussions in the past, and hopefully people at all career stages can leave having learnt something new.
+The discussions will be written up positively as examples of good practice, and posted here as a helpful resource.